 Properly handle digital evidence

-Apply methods and legal implications of seizing digital evidence
+Apply methods of seizing digital evidence and recognize the legal implications

 Identify types of crimes involving digital media